Rapper Corey Struggs, Who Became A Popular Internet Meme, Dies Of Cancer

 Struggs’ unfettered personality and body size lent itself to a popular meme character, called “Big N*gga,” which saw the big black man’s images from his Instagram feed and music videos being superimposed on heroic CNN screenshots, with headlines like “Big N*gga is a time traveler,” “Big N*gga blocks asteroid,” and “NASA reveals Saturn is actually Big N*gga with Hula Hoop,” as reported by Daily Dot.

-He was diagnosed with cancer eight months ago, and although his close friends told Urban Islandz that Struggs was trying to go strong even in his last days by recording music and even doing videos, his battle with metastatic cancer was just too steep a fight.
+He was diagnosed with cancer eight months ago, and although his close friends told Urban Islandz that Struggs was trying to be strong even in his last days by recording music and even doing videos, his battle with metastatic cancer was just too steep a fight.

 “He was putting up a good fight because he was recording music and even doing videos and all that sh*t, but his health got really bad over the last couple of days.”